Chaudhary Nisar Ali Khan: Early career

 Khan began his political career in the 1980s after becoming chairman of Rawalpindi district council.
 He became close to Nawaz Sharif during the rule of Muhammad Zia-ul-Haq.

 1985–1993

 He was first elected to the National Assembly in the 1985 general election from constituency NA-52 (Rawalpindi-III).
 He was re-elected to the National Assembly from the same constituency in the 1988 general election on the Islami Jamhoori Ittehad ticket.
 He was then appointed as the Federal Minister for Science and Technology.
 After getting re-elected for the third time to the National Assembly in the 1990 general election on the Islami Jamhoori Ittehad ticket from constituency NA-52 (Rawalpindi-III), Khan was made the Federal Minister for Petroleum and Natural Resources and Provincial Coordinator, where he served from 1990 to 1993 during the first government of Sharif.
 He was re-elected to the national assembly for the fourth time in the 1993 general election from constituency NA-52 (Rawalpindi-III).

+In April 1993, the widow of Chief of Army Staff General Asif Nawaz Janjua, alleged that Brigadier Imtiaz, head of the Intelligence Bureau, Nawaz Sharif, Shehbaz Sharif, and Chaudhary Nisar Ali Khan had planned to eliminate her husband.